inferenceflow-ai/reflow/README.md

 A _flow_ defines a sequence of steps, or _stages_ that should be executed on each incoming _event_.
 It starts with a _source stage_ and ends with a _sink stage_.
 A _flow_ does not actually process any events, it is just a definition.
 A _flow_ must be deployed to a cluster of _flow engines_ to actually process events.

 A _stage_ is a container for a piece of Python code that is used to process an _event_.
 The code for a stage is provided in the form of a Python function.
-A stage can be stateful, meaning that it has a memory.
-In this case, the developer will provide a Python class for the state in addition to a function to process the _event_.
-For example, a stateful _stage_ could compute a moving, 1 minute, average of a series of stock prices.
+A stage can be stateful or not.
+If a stage is stateful, the developer will provide a Python class for the state in addition to a function to process the _event_ (usually a class method).
 A _stage_ that only emits events is a _source_.
 A _stage_ that only consumes events is a _sink_ , and all other stages are _transform stages_.

 An _event_ is any piece of data, typically one that represents something that happened, like a purchase or a price change.
 It can be a `str`, `int`, `dict` or a more complex type.
 The are no restrictions on the data type of an _event_, however, the developer of the python code for each _stage_ must know what it will be consuming and what it is expected to produce.